ajgiuliani/MSj.jl/README.md

 scans = msJ.load(filename)
 ```

-Individual mass spectra a stored in a structure called MSscan reflecting that of the mzXML files, containing:
+Individual mass spectra are stored in structures called MSscan reflecting the organization of the mzXML files.

 | Field             | Description                                           | Type            |
 |-------------------|-------------------------------------------------------|-----------------|